fiolj/sparta/doc/web/accelerate_kokkos.rst

 **Compile for CPU-only (MPI only, no threading):**

 Use a C++11 compatible compiler and set KOKKOS_ARCH variable in /src/MAKE/Makefile.kokkos_mpi_only as described above.
-The do the
+Then do the
 following:

 ::